Quick Links

 View Dr. Damstetter’s Favorite Sun Protection Products

 To diagnose basal cell carcinoma, Dr. Damstetter will perform a biopsy.
-This involves removing a small among of skin from the lesion or growth so it can be testing in a lab.
+This involves removing a small among of skin from the lesion or growth so it can be tested in a lab.
+For skin cancer, it’s common for Dr. Damstetter to remove the whole growth at the time of biopsy just in case.
+If further treatment is needed, she can recommend options.

 Once a diagnosis is made, the cancerous cells must be removed completely.
 There are several methods of removing the basal cell carcinoma cells, each of which can be performed after using a local anesthetic to maintain your comfort.